surniaulula/wpsso/readme.txt

 **Version 7.14.0-dev.3 (2020/07/24)**

+The Open Graph meta tags for WooCommerce products have been extended to include additional information for each product variation.
+The sanitation of Open Graph meta tags, and their generation from internal meta tag data, has also been completely refactored.

 * **New Features**
 	* None.
 * **Improvements**
-	* Extended the Open Graph product type by adding the 'product:retailer_item_id', 'product:retailer_part_no', 'product:availability', 'product:color', 'og:image', etc., meta tags for each product offer.
+	* Extended the Open Graph product type by adding all available product meta tags for each product offer (ie. 'product:retailer_item_id', 'product:retailer_part_no', 'product:availability', 'product:color', 'og:image', etc.).
 * **Bugfixes**
-	* Fixed possible missing Open Graph image for WooCommerce products with variations.
+	* Fixed a possible missing Open Graph image for WooCommerce products with variations.
 * **Developer Notes**
 	* Refactored the `WpssoHead->get_mt_array()` method.
 	* Refactored the `WpssoOpenGraph->sanitize_mt_array()` method.